 Donate for Aidan O’Leary

-It truly amazes us that despite everything he has been through, Aidan wakes up every day with a huge smile on his face, happy to conquer another day.
+It amazes us that despite everything he has been through, Aidan wakes up every day with a huge smile on his face, happy to conquer another day.
 He especially loves his puppy Gus and causing just enough trouble to keep us on our toes.
+Little Aidan’s nearly permanent smile is infectious, and we are thankful that he’s doing so well.
 Our family is happy, positive and strong.

-Little Aidan’s nearly permanent smile is infectious, and we are thankful that he’s doing so well.
-However, our journey with this disease has just begun.
+But we also realize that our journey with this disease has only just begun.
 There are so many unknowns, and there is currently no cure for cystinosis.
-While his treatment slows the progression of the disease, it must be frequently adjusted and often has many adverse side effects.
+While his treatment slows the progression of the disease, his medications must be frequently adjusted and have many adverse side effects.